LuckyRepo/AOSiP-Helper-Bot/README.md

 chmod 777 update_AHS.sh
 ./update_AHS.sh
 ```
 This is only grabbing the helper script if changes have been made.
-Otherwise it will fail to move files until I change how it handles the error.
+Otherwise it let you know everything is up to date.

 Updating Script (The old way)
 ---------------